Skip to main content

 The Immigration Policy Tracking Project (IPTP) compiles and indexes

-every identifiable Trump administration immigration policy (and source document).
+every identifiable Trump administration immigration policy along with

 Please cite as Guttentag, Immigration Policy Tracking Project [url]

-Each policy or action is entered separately.
-Entries are reviewed by consulting immigration experts and published on the IPTP website.
-The goal is to provide a complete compendium of Trump administration policies and their implementation -- through rules, directives, guidance, memos and other means.
+Each policy or action is listed as a separate entry with all relevant source documents.
+Entries are reviewed by consulting immigration experts before publication on the IPTP website.
+The goal is to provide a complete compendium of Trump administration policies adopted through rules, directives, guidance, memos, or other means in order to permit a fuller understanding of the scope of Trump-era policies and to facilitate reform.
+Feedback to supplement, update, or refine entries is encouraged.

-Entries show the current status of each policy, including whether enjoined by the courts or changed or revoked by the Biden administration.
+Entries show the current status of each policy, including whether enjoined by judicial order or amended or rescinded by subsequent administrative action.

 • Entries appear chronologically in a searchable database organized by subject area, agency affected, type of action, and other categories.